microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-troubleshooting.md

         | APAC        | Southeast Asia                       |
         | AUS         | Australia Southeast                  |

->[!NOTE]
+> [!NOTE]
->1.
-At this point, customers can understand and configure the region they want to extract users from
+> 1. At this point, customers can understand and configure the region they want to extract users from
->2.
-Customers can understand which region their destination storage account CANNOT be in (from table 1)
+> 2. Customers can understand which region their destination storage account CANNOT be in (from table 1)
->3.
-Next steps below will help customers on [how to allow list IPs](https://docs.microsoft.com/en-us/azure/data-factory/azure-integration-runtime-ip-addresses#azure-integration-runtime-ip-addresses-specific-regions).
+> 3. Next steps below will help customers on [how to allow list IPs](https://docs.microsoft.com/en-us/azure/data-factory/azure-integration-runtime-ip-addresses#azure-integration-runtime-ip-addresses-specific-regions).

 4. Since the storage account has public access disabled you will also need to allow your own ADF’s Azure Integration Runtime (IR) region used on the destination linked service.
-More information can be found [here] (https://docs.microsoft.com/en-us/azure/data-factory/azure-integration-runtime-ip-addresses#azure-integration-runtime-ip-addresses-specific-regions).
+More information can be found [here](https://docs.microsoft.com/en-us/azure/data-factory/azure-integration-runtime-ip-addresses#azure-integration-runtime-ip-addresses-specific-regions).

     1. If you are using AutoResolved IR then the region depends on [several factors](https://docs.microsoft.com/en-us/azure/data-factory/concepts-integration-runtime#azure-ir-location)